Frequently Asked Questions¶

 The GPU-enabled SDK throws errors when imported in Python.
 What is the solution?

-Please see Installation Procedure for GPU Enabled Mode.
+Please see Install (GPU-enabled).
 You have to set the path to the CUDA Toolkit.
 If you are using Windows, you have to set the path to the CUDA Toolkit in Python.

 Which is the preferred way of storing the account name and account key?